-- 1. right-click on the variable list

-- 2. in the drop-down list of Extended export/import... select the Import dBase command

-- 3. follow the import assistant
+- 1. right-click on the variable list. - 2.
+In the drop-down list of Extended export/import... select the Import dBase command. - 3.
+Follow the instructions of the import assistant.

 The format of the file is described in the chapter File structure.